 You may need to re-pot the roots get too large for their current pot.
 A larger pot may cause problems if you have space limitations.

 When pruning, use clean, sharp hand pruners.
 We like the Felco #2.
-Wear gloves to prevent the milky sap from irritating your skin.
+Wear gloves to prevent the milky white sap from causing skin irritation.
 Check out – Are Ruber Plants Poisonous?

 Prune rubber trees to the size and shape you prefer.
 Make cuts right above the node – where the leaf attaches to the stem.
 Or cut right above the leaf scar.